 Student Educational Services

 The Office of Student Educational Services (OSES) offers a range of academic support services at no charge to students.
 Services include academic coaching, tutoring, college success strategies, time management and workshops to campus groups.
-OSES sponsors two special programs: The Urban Scholars Program, a four-year scholarship program providing ongoing mentoring, leadership development and service opportunities for high achieving low-income, first generation college students and the Freshman Frontier Program which provides interested freshmen with a five-week summer program and specialized advising during the first year of college.
+OSES sponsors two special programs: The Urban Scholars Program, a four-year scholarship program providing ongoing mentoring, leadership development and service opportunities for high achieving low-income, first generation college students and the Emerging Scholars Program (ESP) which provides interested freshmen with a five-week summer program and specialized advising during the first year of college.
 For more information, visit the Student Educational Services website.

 The Student Handbook, is online and issued annually.
 It contains information and regulations on housing, conduct and student activities.
 Rules governing eligibility for membership and participation in student organizations, as well as descriptions of all recognized student organizations, also are contained in the Student Handbook.